Dates and Time are tentative and are subject to change.

 Congratulations!
 Dr. James Kisiel and graduate student Mary Nowak for being featured in the Inside CSULB magazine.
 Dr. Kisiel is the principal investigator for the Keck grant, a two-year project titled "Developing Engaging and Effective Practice: Advancing STEM Education via University-Community Collaborations".
 Read more about Kisiel and Keck

-Susan Gomez-Zwiep, and collaborator David Polcyn (from CSU San Bernardino), have published an article in NSTA’s journal Science and Children (March 2015) titled Bringing Your Classroom to Life.
-Read the entire article
+Susan Gomez-Zwiep, and collaborator David Polcyn (from CSU San Bernardino), have published an article in NSTA's journal Science and Children (March 2015) titled Bringing Your Classroom to Life.
+Read entire article: Bringing Your Classroom to Life

 Dr. Chuck Kopczak, Curator of Ecology at the California Science Center, graduate of the Science Education MS (Informal Education Option) has recently published research based on his Masters thesis.
 The paper, Families Talking about Ecology at Touch Tanks, was featured in the January 2015 issue of Environmental Education Research, and was co-authored with Dr. Jim Kisiel (Dr. Kopczak's thesis advisor) and their colleague Dr. Shawn Rowe of Oregon State University.

 Now that the Next Generation Science Standards have been adopted by the State of California, two CSULB Science Education faculty members, Dr. Laura Henriques and Dr. Susan Gomez-Zwiep, are developing the Science Framework that will guide instruction under these new instructional requirements.
-For more information on NGSS and its implementation in California, more
+For more information on NGSS and its implementation in California, Read more about Science Framework

 Hi and welcome to the Department of Science Education.
 We hope that this website provides you with information and answers to your questions regarding our program.
 If we can be of assistance, please give us a call at 562/985-4801.